ThomasDegallaix/IDOS/Doc/README.md

 		- paho.mqtt.c : Library which is used as dependency for the mqtt.paho.cpp library.
 		- yaml-cpp : Library included in order to be able to use yaml files.

-	- testfiles :
-		- testplace.cpp : Unit test.
-Currently only testing the use of json messages.

 	- deprecated :
-		- gateway_mqtt.cpp : Test with inclusion of both subscriber and publisher in the same program.
-		- idos_message.h : Header for the declaration of the custom class idos_message.
-		  It was used to manage a class formatted message before switching to a json formatted message.
-		- idos_message.cpp : Definition of the idos_message class.
+		- Previous versions of the code, not usable anymore.

-	- async_sub.cpp : MQTT subscriber using sockets in order to communicate with the main program of the robot.
-	  [MQTT topic --> Subscriber --> Socket --> Main program]

-	- async_pub.cpp : MQTT publisher using sockets in order to communicate with the main program of the robot.
-	  [Main program --> Socket --> Publisher --> MQTT topic]

-	- async_sub_serial.cpp : MQTT subscriber using serial port in order to communicate with the main program of the robot.
+	- async_sub.cpp : MQTT subscriber using sockets or serial port in order to communicate with the main program of the robot.
-	  [MQTT topic --> Subscriber --> Serial port --> Main program]
+	  [MQTT topic --> Subscriber --> Socket/Serial port --> Main program]

-	- async_pub_serial.cpp : MQTT publisher using serial port in order to communicate with the main program of the robot.
+	- async_pub.cpp : MQTT publisher using sockets or serial port in order to communicate with the main program of the robot.
-	  [Main program --> Serial port --> Publisher --> MQTT topic]
+	  [Main program --> Socket/Serial port --> Publisher --> MQTT topic]

 	- msg_manager.cpp : Definition of the msg_manager class.

 	- install.sh : Installation file.